 “Oh, I um–”

-“She’s a noblewoman from Cadelthia, born and raised, am I remembering correctly?”
+“She’s a noblewoman from Cadelthia, born and raised, if am I remembering correctly?”
 Kurt interjected.

 “That’s right!”
 I said, going along with his scheme.
 The Queen gave me a sideways glance.

-“She loves traveling in her spare time and thought it to be a fine idea to give our humble island a visit.
+“She loves traveling with her siblings in her spare time and thought it to be a fine idea to give our humble island a visit.
 She heard of the ball and wanted to attend to see what all the fuss was about, and one thing led to another and here we are!”
-Kurt said, leaning one hand on his cheek, staring at me in this really weird way.
+Kurt said, leaning one hand on his cheek, staring at me in this really dopey way.
 I dare even say it was… cute?
 Weird.

 “Oh ho, how delightful!”
-The King cheered, “I’ve been to Cadelthia quite a few times- quite a nice place!
+The King cheered, “I’ve been to Cadelthia quite a few times — a very nice place!
 Where did you grow up?”

 “She grew up in–” Kurt started.